MehulVariya/Lite-Talk/README.md

 ### Seamless Communication:

 __Chat:__ Engage in one-on-one messaging with secure end-to-end encryption (optional) for private conversations.<br>
-__Multiple Sharing Options:__ Share various content types - text, photos, videos, location, and files - with individual chats, groups, or contacts.<br>
+__Multiple Sharing Options:__ Share various content types - text, photos, videos, and files - with individual chats, groups, or contacts.<br>
 __Group Chats:__ Create and participate in group chats for collaborative work, discussions, or keeping in touch with large circles.<br>
 __Contacts:__ Organize your contacts with a user-friendly list and search function.<br>
 __Chatbots:__ Interact with helpful chatbots for customer service, information retrieval, or entertainment purposes.<br>